Upper West Side

 Explore Upper West Side TV & movie locations!

-One of the locations seen on the Classics tour is Lincoln Center for the Performing Arts, New York City’s premiere performing arts facility.
-It is the home of twelve organizations, including the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the Julliard School, and the New York Public Library for the Performing Arts.
-Lincoln Center has been featured in several classic New York movies, including Ghostbusters, Moonstruck, Serpico, and the 1968 Mel Brooks' comedy The Producers.
+The Lincoln Center complex is on Amsterdam Avenue from 66th to 70th Street and is New York City’s premiere performing arts facility.
+Twelve organizations can be found within, including the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the Julliard School, and the New York Public Library for the Performing Arts.

-We also will visit The Dakota Apartments.
-Most famous for being the building where John Lennon was gunned down by Mark David Chapman, the Dakota is a luxury apartment building overlooking Central Park at 72nd Street.
+The Dakota is a luxury apartment building overlooking Central Park at 72nd Street and was prominently featured in the Roman Polanski thriller Rosemary’s Baby.
+Unfortunately the building is more famous for being where John Lennon was gunned down by Mark David Chapman.
 Famous residents of the building have included John Lennon and Yoko Ono, Lauren Bacall, Leonard Bernstein, Judy Garland, and Gilda Radner, just to name a few.
-The Dakota was also prominently featured in the Roman Polanski thriller Rosemary’s Baby.

 One of the area’s most picturesque features of the UWS is Riverside Park, which runs along the Hudson River.
 The waterfront park (which now runs from 72nd Street to 125th Street) was designed by Frederick Law Olmstead, who also designed the adjacent Riverside Drive.
 Riverside Drive is home to some of your favorite film and TV characters, from Will & Grace to 30 Rock’s Liz Lemon.
 The park’s 91st Street garden was featured in the famous ending scene of You’ve Got Mail, when Tom Hanks and Meg Ryan’s characters finally realize they’ve been in love the entire time!